crispinprojects/talkcalendar/README.md

 * The space bar can also be used to read out events on a selected day

-## Font Size, Text Scaling, Colour, Icons
+## Font, Colour, Icons

 ### Font

-Apparently you should now use ***system settings*** rather that in-app settings with GTK applications and GNOME based desktops.
+Apparently you should now use ***system settings*** rather that in-app settings with GNOME based desktops and GTK applications.

 Consequently, font, font size and text scaling are no longer changed from within Talk Calendar but done at the ***system level***.
 One way to do this with GNOME and the Ubuntu Desktop is to use the GNOME Tweaks tool which is installed as shown below.